 The way in which you approach the subject will largely depend on your family’s values and lifestyle.
 If Baby is growing up in a family of hunters, or an area where hunting is common, you may feel more prepared for the conversation, and may be asked it at an earlier age, although it’s important to keep the conversation age-appropriate in order to avoid causing fear.
 For children who grow up on farms, it may be commonplace for animals to be raised for food, and may be a fact your child grows up knowing, without ever needing to have it explained in a specific conversation.

-On the other hand, if your family doesn’t eat meat, or one member of your family doesn’t, he may end up asking the question sooner (if he is offered meat at a friend or family member’s home) or later (if he doesn’t encounter it much at all).
-Of course, the most important thing is to ensure he is eating a balanced diet, and that all of his nutritional needs are being met, but it can also be a great time to open up the conversation about your family’s values, and the way different families live in different ways.
+On the other hand, if your family doesn’t eat meat, or one member of your family doesn’t, they may end up asking the question sooner (if they are offered meat at a friend or family member’s home) or later (if they doesn’t encounter it much at all).
+Of course, the most important thing is to ensure they are eating a balanced diet, and that all of their nutritional needs are being met, but it can also be a great time to open up the conversation about your family’s values, and the way different families live in different ways.